nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `list`<br>
   `delete 2`<br>
-  Deletes the 2nd task in the address book.
+  Deletes the 2nd task in the task manager.
 * `find CS2101`<br>
   `delete 1`<br>
   Deletes the 1st task in the results of the `find` command.